 The Northern Alberta camping terrainis a point of access to some of Canada’s most breathtaking natural treasures.
 Built on the values of local Indigenous heritage and culture, Métis Crossing offers a camping experience that is truly unmatched.

 Discover the lives and ancestry of the Métis people as you step into a world gone by that is made up of time-honored traditions.
 Learn the values and moral structure of the Métis and come to understand the dynamics of Indigenous society.
-Through many different activities and events, campers will have the chance to enjoyfirst-hand experience of our customs, cuisine, and music.
+Through many different activities and events, Small off road camper will have the chance to enjoyfirst-hand experience of our customs, cuisine, and music.

 Camping is the most effective way to reconnect with nature.
 The same applies to cultural understanding.
 Rather than simply read or hear about the experience of Indigenous communities, our camping services give people a tangible way to explore our culture, our traditions, and our way of life, in a way that’s not only entertaining but educational.